vis-kid/octopress_drafts_previewer/source/_posts/2015-12-28-Middleman-Basics-05-Podcast-03.markdown

 ```

+This will tell Middleman that we have a separate layout for detail pages and that it can be found in `layouts/blog-layout`.
 Next we need to create `layouts/blog-layout.erb`.
 Remember that the `.erb` is necessary without the `.html` extension to make this work properly.

 ##### layouts/blog-layout.erb